 When Willy was two months old and cute as a button, we started seeing a conventional vet close to home.
 They took great care of him when he had parasites and when he took a leap of faith out of the car window one day.
 (Why he thought he could fly is still a mystery.)

-But I became quite alarmed after Willy reacted badly to the distemper/hepatitis/parvovirus (DHP) vaccination at three months of age.
+However, I became quite alarmed after Willy reacted badly to the distemper/hepatitis/parvovirus (DHP) vaccination at three months of age.
 He was awake and whining all night and wanted to go outside many times.
-It was a sleepless night as he was clearly in a state of distress.
+It was a sleepless night because he was clearly in a state of distress.
 Fortunately, by the next morning, it passed and he seemed fine.
 I felt like we dodged a bullet.

 Then it came time for the third DHP vaccination at four months of age and I wanted to discuss alternatives because I did not want to put Willy through that again.
 What if his reaction was worse this time?
 I wanted to know if we could do a titer test to see if he had sufficient antibodies and immunity, or skip the vaccination altogether.
 The only answer I received from the conventional vet was that the third DHP vaccination must be done to finish the series.
 And not only that, I was reminded again that a couple of non-core vaccinations must also be done, in addition to year-round heartworm treatment.
 Since “non-compliant” might as well be my middle name, I refused everything and left, knowing that there must be a better way.